fassko/fassko.github.io/Content/blog/swiftui-sidebar.md

 ## Navigation from the Sidebar

-Now that we have the Sidebar, let's implement navigation when a user taps on the section.
+Now that we have the Sidebar, let's implement navigation for events after user taps on the section.
 To do that, we need to wrap the `Label` in the `NavigationLink` and provide a destination SwiftUI view.

-For instance, if we would add about section in the app, it could look like this:
+For instance, if we would add About section in the app, it could look like this:

 ```swift
 NavigationLink {